Last updated: February 2, 2026

 The physical components enable several key security features.

-• Data Encryption & Authentication: The work of integrated circuits is security.
+• Data Encryption & Authentication: The primary function of the integrated circuit is security.
 The chip can encrypt data it sends to a terminal, making it unreadable to thieves.
 It also performs a dynamic authentication process to prove to the terminal that the card is genuine (and not a clone).

 • Digital Signature Capability: The microprocessor can use stored cryptographic keys to create a digital signature.
 This is used to authorize financial transactions (like verifying a PIN) or to prove identity in electronic systems.